dro14/yordamchi/README.md

 - **processor**: This is the core of the project.
 It contains the main logic of the bot.
 It is responsible for handling messages, processing them, and sending responses.

+## About Go

+I chose Go as the language for this project because it is fast, easy to learn, and has a lot of libraries.
+It is also very easy to deploy.
+It is my first big project in Go, and I am amazed by how easy it is to work with it.
+I am definitely going to use it in my future projects.

+## About OpenAI API

+OpenAI API is a very powerful tool.
+It is very easy to use, and it is very fast.
+It is also very easy to integrate it into your project.
+I am very happy that I could use it in my project.

+## About Telegram Bot API

+Telegram Bot API is also very easy to use.
+It is very well documented, and it is very easy to integrate it into your project.
+I am very happy that I could use it in my project.

 ## Contact Information

 - **Email**: doniyorbek752@gmail.com
 - **Telegram**: https://t.me/dro_14
 - **LinkedIn**: https://linkedin.com/in/dro14
 - **Github**: https://github.com/dro14